 "Melody" and "harmony" are interchangeable concepts.
 Any single line of a piano piece music (sometimes a pair of them) may be treated as melody, automatically relegating other lines to harmony.
-A melody in tonal music is normally a single line that determines a "song" that can be sung, whistled or hummed, independently of the details of harmony, rhythm and timing (the only specified timing is one note after the other).
+A melody in tonal music is normally a single line that determines a "song" that can be sung, whistled or hummed, independently of the details of harmony, rhythm and timing - the only specified timing is one note after the other.
 The distinction between melody and harmony becomes blurred for melody lines accompanied by, for example, walking bass lines that can themselves be song-like.

-As illustrated next for the piece Happy Birthday to You in F-major, the first step in representing a melody line in PKP terms is annotating chromatic scale symbols on the staff next to melody notes, with commas marking the ends of melody phrases.
-The basic purpose of the notation is to show melody plus harmony annotated on the written music.
+As illustrated next for the piece Happy Birthday to You in F-major (determined by the tonic and one accidental), the first step in representing a melody line in PKP terms is annotating chromatic scale symbols on the staff next to melody notes, with commas indicating phrasing.
 The melody is visibly Ionian.
-The harmony is left to an example coming up.
+This paves the way for adding harmony in alphabet notation next to chord symbols above the staff, omitted here because this is only to introduce the melody notation.